 Create a Financial Plan in 6 Steps

-1. Create a business bank account and get a tax ID
+1. Open a business bank account and get a tax ID

 It’s difficult enough to keep track of your personal expenses, and when you mix your business income with the money in your checking account, things can quickly get out of hand.

-That’s why before you even open your business, you should already have a business account on its own with some money thrown in.
+For this reason, we recommend you open a business account before opening your business to start with a clean slate.
 Then, apply for your Employee Identification Number (EIN), a.k.a., your business tax ID or ITIN.
-If you forget, and you’re operating as a corporation or partnership, you can get into a lot of trouble with the government.
+If you forget while operating as a corporation or partnership, you can get into a lot of trouble with the government.

+The second steps of your financial plan is identifying your funding sources.
 You’re going to need money to finance your startup, but what’s the best way to find it?
-There are actually multiple ways to finance your small business, and it really just depends on your personal style and how much money you’re currently worth.
+There are actually multiple ways to finance your small business, and it depends on your personal style and how much money you’re currently worth.
 Here are a few popular ways entrepreneurs fund their startups:

 - Self-Financing – This can be risky, but there are multiple ways to accomplish your financial goals on your own.
-Whether you tap into your money market accounts, make use of business credit cards, or take out a bank loan, almost any would-be SMB owner can finance their business solo.
+Whether you tap into your money market accounts, make use of credit cards, or take out a bank loan, almost any aspiring entrepreneur can find a way to finance their business themselves.

 - Friends & Family – Many entrepreneurs run into bad luck when trying to go it alone – let’s face it, life happens, and that savings account can suddenly empty out after an emergency.
 So, it’s not a bad idea to ask close friends and family for their help.
 In fact, you wouldn’t be alone; 68 percent of SMB owners have tapped into their immediate network to obtain funds.
 Just be confident it’ll work out, or else your personal relationships could suffer significantly.